DewanshBistaOfficial/4447Final/README.md

     - data_processing.ipynb : Documents and performs initial data cleaning, such as loading and merging the two datasets, handling missing values, reformatting values, and standardizing column names
     - merging_datasets.py : A script version of data_processing.ipynb that quickly executes data cleaning steps without documentation, and creates a new csv file with the cleaded data
 - Exploratory Data Analysis
-    - preliminary_analysis.ipynb : Performs an initial examination of the dataset, especifically on the numerical features such as Tasks, AI     Models, and AI Workload Ratio
+    - preliminary_analysis.ipynb : Performs an initial examination of the dataset, especifically analyzing the distribution and correlation of the numerical features such as Tasks, AI Models, and AI Workload Ratio
-    - expanded_EDA.ipynb :
+    - expanded_EDA.ipynb : Performs a detailed exploratory data analysis, focusing on the impact of AI across different job industries
-    - cleanded_data.csv :
+    - cleanded_data.csv : The cleaned and preprocessed dataset used for further analysis
 - Statistical Analysis
-    - feature_analysis.ipynb :
+    - feature_analysis.ipynb : Examines the significance of each variable and it's relation to AI impact
-    - K-Means_clustering.ipynb :
+    - K-Means_clustering.ipynb : Applies K-Means clustering to group industries based on their AI impact risk
-    - cleanded_data.csv :
+    - cleanded_data.csv :  A refined version of the cleaned dataset used for statistical modeling